Eschricht/eschricht.dev/content/blog/artivue.md

 ::

 Not only that, it is also possible to completely override the base theme!
 To do this, we simply pass a theme as the second argument.
-In the example below, the theme config passed to the `Card` component is passed to the composable - `useThemeLayer(0, props.theme)`
+In the example below, the theme config passed to the `Card` component is passed to the composable - `useThemeLayer(props.theme)`

 ```vue
 <template>